 Almost everyone has heard of the famous Jimi Hendrix, a rock guitarist that stole the heart of millions with his music.
-Upon his burial in 1970, he has rested in Greenwood Memorial Park and Cemetery.
-Paying tribute to Jimi’s accomplishments, he was moved to a new memorial on November 26, 2002, a day before the remembrance of his 60th birthday.
+Upon his burial in 1970, he rested in Greenwood Memorial Park and Cemetery.
+Paying tribute to Jimi’s accomplishments, he was moved to a new memorial on November 26, 2002.
+That was a day before the remembrance of his 60th birthday.

-Greenwood Memorial Park and Cemetery is known for its beautiful grounds and serene spaces, but the Jimi Hendrix monument is a sight to see.
+Greenwood Memorial Park and Cemetery are known for their beautiful grounds and serene spaces.
+But, the Jimi Hendrix monument is a sight to see.
 The half-million-dollar monument has a 30-foot-high granite dome which is supported by three pearl-gray columns of granite with rainbow marble trim.
 Some of Jimi’s famous lyrics are also engraved into the marble, including a portrait.

 The Jimi Hendrix Memorial is definitely one to see.
 Located at 350 Monroe Ave.
 NE, Renton, WA, is easily accessible from the north or south.
 From I-405 Northbound, take Exit 4, then turn right onto the ramp.
 Make a left on SR-169, or SE Maple Valley Hwy.
 Turn right onto SR-900, or Sunset Blvd N. Keep right onto the local road and make a right on NE 3rd St. Turn right onto Monroe Avenue.

 From I-405 South, take Exit 5, then make a right onto the ramp.
 Turn left onto SR-900, or NE Park Drive, then turn right onto NE 10th St. Make a right onto Monroe Ave NE.